WordPress/gutenberg/docs/contributors/code/react-native/internationalization-guide.md

 The mechanism for integrating the provided translations to the mobile client, via the mentioned `translations` initial prop, is not described here, as it's specific to the mobile client and could be achieved in different ways.
 Nevertheless, it's important that they're provided by the mentioned initial prop, as the editor is in charge of merging them with the translations already included in the editor.

-**NOTE:** Note that those strings that match with ones already included in the editor will be overridden.
+**NOTE:** Keep in mind that those strings that match with ones already included in the editor will be overridden.

 ## Fetch translations (for strings used in web and native platforms)